Our Vision – Our Projects

 Training from TUCSIN and/or from our many partners is sometimes straightforward, such as in bricklaying, needlework and beadwork.
 Other forms of training are very unique and tailor made to address specific needs in the local San community.

-The Cultural Class Program (see our blog)
+The Cultural Class Program (see our video)

 The Culture Class Project is an initiative that aims to ease the difficult transition San children experience when they leave the village to attend boarding school.
 The goal to reduce the drop-out rate is paired with equally important goals designed to develop their sense of pride for traditional Ju/’hoan skills, values and knowledge.In addition to hunting, tracking and gathering, the children also play traditional games, dance, as well as learn to read and write their mother-tongue.
 Storytelling is another important part of the Culture Class Project.
 The funding provided allows us to bring elders together with the children to share stories on a regular basis.